Chain data

 returns the number of various types of data in a block.
 For example, transactionCnt

-is the number of transactions in the block,
+is the number of transactions in the block, and so on.

 The following commands produce and manage BlockCounts: